zordius/gulp-jsx-coverage/README.md

 **0.4.0**
 * Core changed:
   * do not support isparta now
+  * do not support coffee-script/cjsx now
   * do not support options.babel now (please use .babelrc)
+  * do not support options.istanbul.coverageVariable now
+  * move to <a href="https://github.com/istanbuljs">istanbul.js</a> and <a href="https://github.com/istanbuljs/babel-plugin-istanbul">babel-plugin-istanbul</a> now

 **0.3.2**